Blog

 Where can I buy the America the Beautiful annual pass?

-At any fee-charging national park entrance gate, online at store.usgs.gov, or at REI locations.
+At any fee-charging national park entrance gate, online at store.usgs.gov, or at REI locations (USGS Store).
 It activates from the date of purchase and is valid for 12 months.

 Does the national parks pass work for motorcycles and pedestrians?

 Yes — there are specific pass versions.
 The standard $80 pass covers one vehicle (4 passengers).
-Individual passes are available for $80 and cover one person (motorcycle, pedestrian, bicycle) at sites that charge per-person rather than per-vehicle.
+Individual passes are available for $80 and cover one person (motorcycle, pedestrian, bicycle) at sites that charge per-person rather than per-vehicle (National Park Service).

 Can I share my national parks pass with someone else?

 Yes — the pass allows one additional adult to enter for free alongside the pass owner.
-Children under 15 are always free at national parks.
-The pass is non-transferable but the cardholder can accompany guests.
+Children 15 and under are always free at national parks.
+The pass is non-transferable but the cardholder can accompany guests (National Park Service).

 Key takeaways